 We see the argument put forward frequently that our dogs actually prefer to work for food rather than getting food for free.
 At first look, this seems illogical.
 Why would any animal choose a path of work and effort rather than a path of freebies?
-Foraging, hunting, and seeking are innate behaviours which are … Continue reading Contrafreeloading: Why animals may prefer to work for food
+Foraging, hunting, and seeking are innate behaviours which are surely … Continue reading Contrafreeloading: Why animals may prefer to work for food

 Dogs love to sniff; hardly a revelation I know but just think about it for a moment.
 Dogs really really love to sniff.
 It's compulsive, it's innate, it's part of what they are, they're furry, sniffy, wagging machines.
 They sniff anything and everything.
 Sniffing is largely how they evaluate the world around them.
 They sniff … Continue reading Let Them Sniff.